14 Home and society

 Street children have left their home and family to make a new life on the street.

 14-22 How do street children get onto the street?

 - Others are runaway children who have escaped an abnormal home environment of poverty, cruelty, neglect and exploitation.
-Some leave home so that they do not have to attend school.

 14-23 How do street children survive on the streets?